vijaytech2/userdata/README.md

-# Welcome to Nuage Academy
+# Welcome to AWS Training

 ### Please apply the following commands in user data while launch the EC2 instance.